marencc/intSiteCaller_update/README.md

 Specific versioning analysis has not yet been performed.

-Additionally, BLAT code requires the availability of the `blat` and `python` command.  `blat` is available on PMACS at `/opt/software/blatSrc/v35/bin/x86_64`, however is not included in the default `PATH`.
-This directory will need to be added to the user's default `PATH` in order to successfullly run BLAT alignments.
+Additionally, `blat` and `python` are required and must be executable from any path.
+`blat` is available from https://genome.ucsc.edu/FAQ/FAQblat.html#blat3

 `intSiteCaller` confirms the presence of all dependancies and will throw an error if a dependancy is not met.